 Once the tournament has begun, tickets can be purchased on-site at all gates with a credit card.
 USA Baseball accepts Visa, MasterCard, American Express and Discover.
-Cash will NOT be accepted for tickets.
+Only electronic payments will be accepted.

 Children 12 and under will be admitted for free.

 14U 15U 16U 17U DAILY PASS $10 $10 $10 $10 TOURNAMENT PASS $50 $50 $50 $50

 + SALES TAX